ehermance/plant-care-ai-assistant/README.md

 # Plant Care AI Assistant, PlantCareAI

-Flask application that provides plant-care guidance using a layered approach: rule-based tips, local weather context, and optional OpenAI answers with graceful fallback.
+Flask application that provides plant-care guidance using a layered approach: rule-based tips, local weather context, and optional OpenAI answers with graceful fallback to Google Gemini or to a basic rule-based engine if neither AI providers are available.
 The UI is accessible and CSP-compliant, with a loading indicator and geolocation-aware presets.

 ## Features